ltblueberry/loki-k8s-example/README.md

-Add ingress IP address to **/etc/hosts** for **grafana.example.com** Check out web interface in browser
+Add ingress IP address to **/etc/hosts** for **grafana.example.com**

-Sign in with user **admin** and password
+Check out web interface in browser.
+Sign in with user **admin** and password.

 Create new dashboard and panel.
 Our Loki datasource is available and it is the default datasource.